EliudBaraka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr "A" "Z" | tr "c" "e" - Replace all characters A and c from input to Z and e respectively.

+tr"A""Z"|tr"c""e" - a script that removes all letters c and C from input.

 rev -  script that reverse its input.